agro23/SnappySnips/README.md

   - Test by HomeController calling it with and without data.

 * Create Client object and test GetName()
-  EXPECTED TEST INPUT: "Han Solo, 1"
+  - EXPECTED TEST INPUT: "Han Solo, 1"
-  EXPECTED OUTPUT: (to ClientTests) "Han Solo"
+  - EXPECTED OUTPUT: (to ClientTests) "Han Solo"
   - Test should pass

 * Add GetAll() to Client
   - Test for nothing in db
-  EXPECTED INPUT (From ClientTests.cs): GetAll().Count at 0
+  - EXPECTED INPUT (From ClientTests.cs): GetAll().Count at 0
-  EXPECTED OUTPUT: None.
+  - EXPECTED OUTPUT: None.
 But test should pass if the db is empty.

-* Test equals override in Client model by creating two Client objects and comparing them.
+* Test Equals override in Client model by creating two Client objects and comparing them.
-  EXPECTED INPUT (From ClientTests.cs): "Han Solo, 1", "Han Solo, 1".
+  - EXPECTED INPUT (From ClientTests.cs): "Han Solo, 1", "Han Solo, 1".
-  EXPECTED OUTPUT: None.
+  - EXPECTED OUTPUT: None.
   - Test should pass

-* Add Save() to clients, test by creating Client and saving to the db, and to a list, then GetAll() and compare them.
+* Add Save() to clients
+  - Test by creating Client and saving to the db, and to a list, then GetAll() and compare them.
-  EXPECTED INPUT (From ClientTests.cs): "Chewbacca, 1".
+  - EXPECTED INPUT (From ClientTests.cs): "Chewbacca, 1".
-  EXPECTED OUTPUT: None.
+  - EXPECTED OUTPUT: None.
-  - Test should pass

-* Add DeleteAll() for clients <----
+* Add DeleteAll() to clients <----
   - Test by filling the database with some clients, and list with some clients, then run DeleteAll().
 If Client.GetAll() and list are NOT equal it works.
+  - EXPECTED INPUT (From ClientTests.cs): "Iron Man, 1".
+  - EXPECTED INPUT (From ClientTests.cs): "Hulk, 1".
+  - EXPECTED INPUT (From ClientTests.cs): "Thor, 1".
+  - EXPECTED OUTPUT: None.

+* Add Find() to clients
+  - Test

+* Add Edit() function
+  - Test

+* Add Delete() for individual clients
+  - Test

 * Add GetClients() to Stylist <---------------------------------------------------------------------
-  EXPECTED INPUT (From StylistTests.cs):
+- EXPECTED INPUT (From StylistTests.cs):
 - two different clients added to a list and the clients db, then retrieved and compared.
-  EXPECTED OUTPUT: None.
+- EXPECTED OUTPUT: None.
 But test should pass if the list matches the output list from the Stylist.GetClients() method.

-* Add Edit function
-  - Test

-* Add Delete for individual clients
-  - Test

 * Add Details View for clients